This free online event is taking place via Zoom.

 Join us online to hear from speakers on a range of LGBTQ+ subjects, including the contested history of the Gay Liberation Front, and an oral testimony about being transgender.

-Speakers include Lisa Power, Katie Robinson, and Dr Ju Gosling FRSA.
+Speakers are Lisa Power, Katie Robinson, Dr Ju Gosling FRSA, and Bethan Rees.

 Image: LGBTQ+ Archives

 A self-proclaimed, "queer old dyke", Lisa Power came out in the 70s and has been interfering in things ever since.